-Width, depth and velocity increase downstream by increasing discharge.
+Width, depth and velocity increase downstream.

-According to Fig. 360 this empirical results also reject the idea that streams in the mountains flow wildly and more rapidly than downstream.
-These higher streams are characterized by a flow in circulair eddies with almost as much backward as forward motion.
+According to Fig. 373 this empirical results also reject the idea that streams in the mountains flow wildly and more rapidly than downstream.
+86 These higher streams are characterized by a flow in circulair eddies with almost as much backward as forward motion.